Eggeard History, Family Crest & Coats of Arms

 The name Eggeard is of Anglo-Saxon origin and came from the ancient personal name Eggar.

 The surname Eggeard was first found in Lancashire in the north of England, where they held a family seat from ancient times, but from about the 13th century moved south to Foston in Derbyshire, and Sudbury, in the same county.

 Early History of the Eggeard family

-Another 120 words (9 lines of text) covering the years 1516, 1613, 1701 and 1627 are included under the topic Early Eggeard History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Eggeard research.
+Another 53 words (4 lines of text) covering the years 1516, 1613, 1701, 1540, 1615, 1540 and 1627 are included under the topic Early Eggeard History in all our PDF Extended History products and printed products wherever possible.

 Eggeard Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Eggeard include Agard, Aggard, Aegard, Agart, Aggart, Egard and many more.

 Early Notables of the Eggeard family (pre 1700)

 Distinguished members of the family include Mabel Agard of Foston; and Étienne Agard de Champs (Dechamps) (1613-1701), a French Jesuit theologian and author.

 Arthur Agard or Agarde (1540-1615), was a distinguished antiquary and deputy-chamberlain in the Exchequer, was descended from an ancient Derbyshire family.
 He...